2025 HEW

 • Behind Bars, Beyond Health: Equity and Incarceration in America

-Tuesday, April 7, l2:00 PM – 1:00 PM
+Tuesday, April 7, 2026, 12:00 PM – 1:00 PM

-Description: Join LDI for a lecture and discussion with Senior Fellow Jason Schnittker, PhD, Professor of Sociology, on his book Prisons and Health in the Age of Mass Incarceration.
+Description: Please join us for a lecture and discussion with LDI Senior Fellow Jason Schnittker, PhD, Professor of Sociology, on his book, Prisons and Health in the Age of Mass Incarceration, moderated by Rachel M. Werner, MD, PhD.
 This work explores the complex and often contradictory relationship between incarceration and health in the United States, where more than two million people are currently behind bars.
 Drawing on extensive research, Prisons and Health in the Age of Mass Incarceration describes how incarceration shapes health outcomes not only for those who are confined but also for families, communities, and society at large.
-This Penn Medicine Health Equity Week conversation will delve into the broader implications of mass incarceration for health equity and public health policy.

 Speakers: